What type of plan works best?

 Profit Sharing Plans

 Profit Sharing Plans are the most flexible of the qualified plans.
 An employer may contribute up to 25% of the total covered compensation of eligible employees.
-The maximum amount which can be allocated to any one participant is 100% of the participant’s compensation or $57,000 in 2020 and $58,000 in 2021, whichever is less.
+The maximum amount which can be allocated to any one participant is 100% of the participant’s compensation or $61,000 in 2022, whichever is less.
 These limits may be adjusted annually to reflect changes in the cost-of-living index.

 Contributions to a profit sharing plan are not required and the employer may choose to make or not make contributions each year.